 - 2 pints/1 liter vegetable stock

 - 1 tsp. sugar

 - 1 bay leaf (fresh or dried)

 - Sea salt and pepper

-- To the pan add the stock, the beans, the tomatoes, the thyme, the sugar and bay leaf and bring to the boil.
+To the pan add the stock, the beans, the tomatoes, the thyme, the sugar, and bay leaf and bring to the boil.
 Reduce to a simmer.
-Cook gently for 30 mins, or until the carrot and celery are tender - avoid over stirring to prevent the beans breaking up.
+Cook gently for 30 mins, or until the carrot and celery are tender - avoid over-stirring to prevent the beans from breaking up.
 After cooking, remove the bay leaf.

 What Beans to Use?

 The best beans to use in this recipe are white beans such as haricot blanc or the larger Cannelini.
 However, there are others to choose from to ring the changes.
 Maybe a large butter bean or a tiny black bean.
-Many UK supermarkets sell cans of mixed beans; these add not only variety to the soup, but make it very colourful too.
+Many UK supermarkets sell cans of mixed beans; these add not only variety to the soup but make it very colorful too.

 Using Dried Beans in the Soup